We believe in our motto -- A world that is good for women is good for everyone.™

 Wellesley Centers for Women and Wellesley College

 Wellesley College founded the Center for Research on Women in 1974 and the Stone Center for Developmental Services and Studies in 1981.
 The two centers came together in 1995 to form a single organization -- the Wellesley Centers for Women.
 Today, WCW provides meaningful research experiences for Wellesley College students through paid internships and research assistant positions.
 WCW also employs Wellesley students in administrative support roles.
 Some researchers and project directors at WCW teach courses at Wellesley College or in the Madeleine Korbel Albright Institute for Global Affairs.
-WCW also has close ties with the College's Stone Center Counseling Service, a part of the Division of Student Life that shares its mission and offices with WCW.
+WCW also has close ties with the College's Stone Center Counseling Service.